hisschemoller/music-pattern-generator/README.md

 ## MIDI learn mode

 Several pattern parameters can be remotely controlled by MIDI CC messages.
 A CC is associated with a parameter by its MIDI Channel and its Controller number.
-To set this up MIDI learn mode is used.
-This example presumes you will use a hardware MIDI controller with knobs that send MIDI CC messages.
+To set this up 'MIDI learn mode' is used.
+The following example presumes you use a hardware MIDI controller with knobs or sliders that send MIDI CC messages.

 * Connect your MIDI Controller hardware to a MIDI input.
 * In the Preferences panel make sure that the MIDI input port has its Remote option enabled.